Sans superstars, PSG reaches Champions League final and will face Inter Milan for elusive title

 Achraf Hakimi curled in a precise finish in the 72nd minute to make it 2-0 on the night before Bukayo Saka pulled one back for the Gunners.

-This time, boosted by the return of midfielder Thomas Partey, the Gunners started brightly, pressing high and recovering the ball quickly to peg PSG back in its own half.
-In total, Arsenal mustered 61 attacks, compared to PSG's 26.
+This time, boosted by the return of midfielder Thomas Partey, the Gunners mustered 61 attacks, compared to PSG's 26.

-The visitors' dominance was quickly rewarded with two good chances.
-The first came when Declan Rice rose high but missed his header, before Gabriel Martinelli saw his effort saved by Donnarumma.
+The visitors' dominance was quickly rewarded when Declan Rice rose high but missed his header, and Gabriel Martinelli saw his effort saved by Donnarumma.

-Arsenal attacked relentlessly, overwhelming PSG on the flanks, and went close again in the eighth minute when Martin Ødegaard unleashed a fierce, low drive from outside the area that forced Donnarumma into another fine save.
+Arsenal overwhelmed PSG on the flanks, and went close again in the eighth minute when Martin Ødegaard unleashed a low drive from outside the area that forced Donnarumma into another fine save.

 PSG had little choice but to wait for chances on the counterattack, and they were few.

-But the hosts’ defense was solid and they weathered the early storm with composure, waiting for an opening that finally came in the 17th minute.
+An opening finally came in the 17th minute.
 With some space on the left, Khvicha Kvaratskhelia came inside on his right foot and curled one of his trademark pinpoint shots that rattled the post.

-PSG then failed to capitalize on a poor pass from William Saliba that could have cost Arsenal a silly goal.
+PSG then failed to capitalize on a poor pass from William Saliba.
 But Désiré Doué could only fire a weak shot straight at Raya.

-Arsenal continued to lay siege of the PSG box after the interval and had another great opportunity soon after the hour mark when Saka curled a precise shot that seemed headed for the top corner, only for Donnarumma to stretch his long body and parry the ball away.
+Arsenal had another great opportunity soon after the hour mark when Saka curled a precise shot that seemed headed for the top corner, only for Donnarumma to stretch his long body and parry the ball away.

 Vitinha then missed a penalty after a VAR check ruled a handball on Myles Lewis-Skelly.
 It was not long, though, before PSG doubled its lead as Hakimi swept the ball into the corner from substitute Ousmane Dembélé’s assist.